Keeping up with the Colombians

 It was around Halloween and I decided to buy a shirt, dressing myself up as a Colombian futbal player.

-Other people were dressed up too, and my favorite costumes were the life-sized uno cards (callback to Baltimore and my glimpses).
+Other people were dressed up too, and my favorite costumes were the life-sized uno cards, callback to Baltimore and my glimpses.

-Not pictured: My glimpses or anyone I know.
+Not pictured: Anyone I know.

 Eat fresh, I guess.